perltidy/perltidy/docs/ci_update.md

 previous logic had a limited look-ahead ability, and in this case the continuation indentation of the closing sub brace was not removed.

-The updated logic handles this correctly:
+The updated logic fixes this problem:

 ```
         if ( $term->ReadLine eq "Term::ReadLine::Gnu" ) {